 There is an optional 6-6:30pm session to discuss how to tailor the practice into your daily life

 This is a drop-in workshop.
 There is no need to sign up.
 Just show up.
 You are not obligated to attend a set number of sessions; however, the more that you practice, the better you are at avoiding or minimizing stressors.

 Finally, mindfulness is a tool that you can use for the rest of your life and in all realms of your life.
 It is a wonderful gift to give you.

 Newcomers are always welcome.
 Please feel free to contact me if there are any additional questions.

 Calendars to Help in Your Meditation

-While our workshop does not have a formal structure, there are certain methods that you can use to strenthen your experience.
-Use the 20-Breath Self Nurturing Schedule to help you stay connected to calmness regularly.
+While our workshop does not have a formal structure, there are certain methods that you can use to strengthen your experience.
+Use the 20-Breath Self-Nurturing Schedule to help you stay connected to calmness regularly.
 The Daily Gratitude Schedule can help you to be mindful of the good around you and focus on the positive in your life rather than the negative.
-It has been show by research that experiencing regular gratidude or acknowledging and appreciating all the good in your life drastically reduces depression and feelings of isolation.
+It has been show by research that experiencing regular gratitude or acknowledging and appreciating all the good in your life drastically reduces depression and feelings of isolation